 About the Smokefree at Home Project

-The American Lung Association, with support from the Robert Wood Johnson Foundation, is conducting the Smokefree at Home project to facilitate the successful implementation of the HUD's smokefree housing rule and improve health outcomes for all residents, including people living with behavioral health conditions (i.e., mental health and substance use).
+The American Lung Association, with support from the Robert Wood Johnson Foundation, conducted the Smokefree at Home project in 2018 and 2019 to facilitate the successful implementation of HUD's smokefree housing rule and improve health outcomes for all residents, including people living with behavioral health conditions (i.e., mental health and substance use).
 The project's goal is to ensure that members of the behavioral health community are supported in their adjustment to the new smokefree policy, remain in their homes and, for those interested in quitting smoking, have access to cessation programs and services.

 Working with Community Partners

 In partnership with Mental Health America, the American Lung Association worked with community partners to better equip property managers with the tools to support residents as they go smokefree at home.
 Together, we have awarded eight mini-grants to Mental Health America affiliates to assist in their work with one or more public housing authorities in compliance with the rule focused on residents with behavioral health conditions.

 People living with mental illness and substance use disorders smoke at higher rates, are often more heavily addicted and may have a harder time quitting than the public.
 In addition, behavioral health advocates are concerned about housing security for their constituents as the smokefree public housing rule is implemented and enforced.

 Key Facts About Behavioral Health and Tobacco Use